-Transition Coaches work with young people to make a plan for housing and then apply to access financial support to make it affordable.
+Transition Coaches work with young people to make a plan for housing and access financial support to make it affordable.

 Housing Allowance

 The Housing Allowance and/or Staying On Subsidy offer young people financial support.

 What else will young people need in order to maintain safe and stable housing?